chromebrew/chromebrew/README.md

-chromebrew
+CPKG - also know as Chrome Packge Manager
 ==========

-Package manager for Chrome OS
+This is an implementation of dpkg for the Chrome OS
+It is posible thanks to the awesome job by [crew](https://github.com/skycocker/chromebrew) developers

 **Does not support ARM chipsets yet**

 Overview
 --------

-Chromebooks with Chrome OS run a linux kernel - the only missing piece to use them as full-featured linux distro was gcc and make with their dependencies.
-Well, the piece isn't missing anymore.
-Say hello to chromebrew!
+CPKG will bring new fetures and a GUI...
+Wait for it ;)

 Prerequisites
 -------------

+Chromebooks with Chrome OS run a linux kernel - the only missing piece to use them as full-featured linux distro was gcc and make with their dependencies.
+Well, the piece isn't missing anymore. thanks to [chromebrew](https://github.com/skycocker/chromebrew)

 You will need a Chromebook with developer mode enabled.